Still Worried About Bend Radius? Come and See the Bend-Insensitive Fiber Optic Cables

 What Is Bend Radius and Minimum Bend Radius of Fiber Optic Cable?

-Bend radius is the amount of bending that can occur before a cable may sustain damage or increased attenuation and limit bandwidth performance.
-When a fiber cable is bent excessively, the optical signal within the cable may refract and escape through the fiber cladding.
+Bend radius refers to the minimum radius an ethernet cable or fiber optic cable can be bent without causing damage to the cable or affecting its performance.
+It is a crucial parameter to consider during installation to ensure longevity and efficiency of fiber optic cable.
+When a fiber optic cable is bent excessively, the optical signal within the cable may refract and escape through the fiber cladding.
 Bending can also permanently damage the fiber by causing micro cracks.
 The result is known as bend loss: a loss of signal strength that may compromise the integrity of the data transmission.

-Note: Excessive pulling tension and overly tight fasteners can also cause transmission problems and micro-bends in optical fiber cables.
+Note: Excessive pulling tension and overly tight fasteners can also cause transmission problems and micro-bends in fiber optic cables.

 Figure 2: Minimum Bend Radius of Fiber Optic Cable